Arkensor/EnfusionDatabaseFramework.Drivers.WebProxy.MongoDB/README.md

       - ./data/mongodb:/data/db
 ```
 4. Open a command line in the folder and type `docker compose up -d`
-5. If everything works you can now set up your [connection info](https://github.com/Arkensor/EnfusionDatabaseFramework/blob/armareforger/docs/drivers/mongodb.md) in the Arma Reforger Workbench and use a tool like [MongoDB Compass](https://www.mongodb.com/try/download/compass) to connect to the MongoDB and view your stored data.
+5. If everything works you can now set up your [connection info](https://github.com/Arkensor/EnfusionDatabaseFramework/blob/armareforger/docs/drivers/proxy-mongodb.md) in the Arma Reforger Workbench and use a tool like [MongoDB Compass](https://www.mongodb.com/try/download/compass) to connect to the MongoDB and view your stored data.

 ### Troubleshooting
 If MongoDB refuses to start/is unreachable check that the folder permissions are set correctly.
-On Linux you might need to execute this command in the folder you created: `chmod -R a+rwx data/`
+On Linux, you might need to execute this command in the folder you created: `chmod -R a+rwx data/`

 ## 🛠️ Running it without Docker
 If for some reason you prefer not to use Docker then right now there are no pre-compiled binaries available.
 You can however clone this project, open it in Visual Studio and publish it for whatever native runtime you need.